danfuzz/samizdat/doc/language-guide/02-data.md

 representation.
 Mappings are separated with commas.

 Syntactically, keys are "terms," that is, simple values, collection literals, or parenthesized expressions.
-As a short-hand, a string key with the same form as an identifier can be written without the quotes.
+As a short-hand, a symbols key with the same form as an identifier can be written without the quotes.

 A collection of values can be mapped as keys to a single value, using the